Jeffrey Epstein Allegedly Hired PIs To Stalk His Young Victims And Intimidate Their Boyfriends, Parents

 According to CNN, accused sex trafficker Jeffrey Epstein used a wide range of intimidation tactics against his victims.
 Back in 2005, one of his 14-year-old accusers received an intimidating phone call from someone connected to the financier not long after she reported Epstein to the authorities.

-Not only that, Epstein allegedly using private investigators (PIs) to stalk his victims that were connected to the probe that took place over a decade ago.
-The investigators reportedly tracked down the accusers — who were 14 and 15-years-old at the time — and sat in black SUVs outside of their homes.
+Not only that, Epstein allegedly used private investigators (PIs) to stalk his victims that were connected to the probe that took place over a decade ago.
+The investigators reportedly tracked down the accusers — who were 14- and 15-years-old at the time — and sat in black SUVs outside of their homes.
 In addition, they allegedly questioned their current and former boyfriends, and one police report reveals that the investigators even chased one parent’s car off the road.

-Although Epstein’s current attorney Reid Weingarten denied any knowledge of the car chase in a Thursday filing, he claims that if it did happen, it was not authorized by Epstein.
+Although Epstein’s current attorney, Reid Weingarten, denied any knowledge of the car chase in a Thursday filing, he claims that if it did happen, it was not authorized by Epstein.

 Regardless, the details continue to shine a light on the increasingly sinister case that has been tied to President Donald Trump and former president Bill Clinton.